 CGH Future Directions

 As cancer diseases and research continue to evolve, we too will move forward with stronger, more collaborative work.
-Looking ahead, the Center for Global Health has prioritized three key areas that shape our future directions, and work to acheive NCI’s goal of advancing global cancer research, building expertise, and leveraging resources across nations to address the challenges of cancer and reduce cancer deaths worldwide.
+Looking ahead, the Center for Global Health has prioritized three key areas that shape our future directions, and work to achieve NCI’s goal of advancing global cancer research, building expertise, and leveraging resources across nations to address the challenges of cancer and reduce cancer deaths worldwide.

 Increasing the Availability of Low-Cost, Portable Technologies